Ada-Developers-Academy/core-about-ada/being-an-adie/assignments.md

 # Assignments

-Assignments at Ada come in a number of different forms, including projects, problem sets, and problem solving exercises.
+Assignments at Ada come in a number of different forms, including projects, problem sets, and problem solving exercises.You are welcome to revisit coursework and projects, including resubmitting your work.
+However, in order to maintain an accurate picture of your academic journey, you will not receive updated grades if you do so.
+These grades are for Ada internal use only - there’s no report card that we send home or share with internship managers.

 ## Projects